 I found this gluten-free treat called a Chocolate-Covered Halvah bar at the local Rulli Brother's grocery store a few miles from here in Boardman, Ohio.
 I read the ingredients-label at the store the first day I spotted them, then came home, logged onto the web, and went to the Joyva Halvah website where I confirmed that the what should be gluten-free truly was (it is also dairy-free I believe).
+Note: at the time of writing this, the product is gluten free, but I always suggest reconfirming the status prior to purchase.
 The next trip to the store resulted in a purchase and evaluation.

 What interested me initially was that the core-ingredients were ones I tend to enjoy the tastes of: sesame and chocolate, and a bit of vanilla.
 The remaining ingredients are ones I would generally consider taste-inert: corn syrup, sugar, oil, and cocoa butter.
 I figured this could all make for an enjoyable treat; I figured wrong.

 Taste, Texture: DifferentI did not care for the taste or texture of this gluten-free halvah.
 The bar, contrary to my initial presumptions, actually tasted rather greasy or something, and the oily nature of the bar overwhelmed both the chocolate and the sesame — a feat I did not quite think possible when the first ingredient on the list was sesame.
 The texture was odd too.
 Next, the calories are immense for a 1.75 ounce bar: 340 calories! eek!
 Had it tasted great and had a nice texture, those calories would not have stopped me from consuming it all... but, as it stands, I found this product not worth eating in its entirety.